Career pathways for allied health professionals and assistants

 The State-wide Occupational Therapy Advisory Group has recently undertaken a project that explored the current developments, initiatives, competencies and framework both nationally and internationally, for Occupational Therapy advanced practice scope of practice roles.
 This framework has been developed to guide the successful development, implementation and evaluation of advanced practice roles within palliative care for Occupational Therapy (OT) in SA Health.
 View the Advanced Scope of Practice Framework: Occupational Therapy in Palliative Care (PDF 2MB).

-The Ministerial Taskforce on health practitioner expanded scope of practice
+The Ministerial Taskforce on health practitioner expanded

-- allied health professionals are educated to competently undertake a greater range of tasks and responsibilities than are often used
+- allied health professionals are educated to competently undertake a greater range of tasks and responsibilities

 - opportunities exist to extend the scope of practice of some allied health professionals in line with reforms in other Australian states and internationally to improve patient satisfaction, clinical outcomes and reduce waiting times